0xAX/linux-insides/Misc/contribute.md

 $ git format-patch master --stdout > dgap-patch-1.patch
 ```

-The last step after we have generated our patch is just to send it to the Linux kernel mail listing.
-Of course you can use any email client, but the `Git` provides special command for this: `git send-email`.
-Before you will send your patch, you need to know where to send it.
-Yes, you can send it just to the Linux kernel mail listing address which is `linux-kernel@vger.kernel.org`, but there is a high probability that the patch will be ignored, because as you may already know there is the large flow of messages on the Linux kernel mail listing.
-The better way will be send to a maintainer of subsystem where you have made changes.
-We can find maintainer and other related guys who has touched the code with the `get_maintainer.pl` script.
-All of you need is just pass file or directory where you wrote a code.
-Go to the root directory with source code of the Linux kernel and execute it:
+The last step after we have generated our patch is to send it to the Linux kernel mailing list.
+Of course, you can use any email client, `git` provides a special command for this: `git send-email`.
+Before you send your patch, you need to know where to send it.
+Yes, you can just send it to the Linux kernel mailing list address which is `linux-kernel@vger.kernel.org`, but it is very likely that the patch will be ignored, because of the large flow of messages.
+The better choice would be to send the patch to the maintainers of the subsystem where you have made changes.
+To find the names of these maintainers use the `get_maintainer.pl` script.
+All you need to do is pass the file or directory where you wrote code.

 ```
 $ ./scripts/get_maintainer.pl -f drivers/staging/dgap/dgap.c